Luminary Group

-Luminary Group LLC is a licensing and intellectual property management company founded in Indiana in 2006.
-They represent the derivatives of several personalities, including Babe Ruth, Vince Lombardi, Jesse Owens, Cy Young, Buddy Holly, Honus Wagner, Satchel Paige, Bob Denver and others.
+Luminary Group LLC is a licensing and intellectual property management company.
+The company represents the rightsowners of personalities including Babe Ruth, Vince Lombardi, Jesse Owens, Cy Young, Honus Wagner, Satchel Paige, John Wooden, and others.

 The company has allied with the Screen Actors Guild in filing amicus briefs in support of Right of Publicity recognition throughout the United States, and has contributed to legislative efforts concerning the Right of Publicity.
 The company's founder, Jonathan Faber, teaches a course on the Right of Publicity at Indiana University's Robert H. McKinney School of Law.

-Luminary Group's personnel have been cited in publications such as Billboard Magazine and the American Bar Association's national magazine.
+Luminary Group's personnel have been cited in publications such as Licensing International, Billboard Magazine, and the American Bar Association's magazine.
 The company recently licensed Lombardi, the Broadway production based on Vince Lombardi, on behalf of the Family of Vince Lombardi.

-The company also provides expert witness testimony, valuations, or consulting in relation to lawsuits concerning intellectual property rights.
+Luminary Group has served as an expert witness in relation to lawsuits or other proceedings concerning intellectual property including: